-This entry should be used when the lifeguard must enter the pool in an area of deep water directly from the pool's deck - the water depth must be a minimum of five (5) feet and the lifeguard should be no more than three (3) feet above the water.
+This entry should be used when the lifeguard must enter the pool in an area of deep water directly from the pool's deck.

 The lifeguard should be wearing the rescue tube keeping it high and tight across his or her chest and under his or her armpits.
 The lifeguard should ensure his or her feet are flat on the ground/deck with a slight to no bend in his or her knees.